pyeventsourcing/esdbclient/README.md

 The method `create_subscription()` does not return a value, because recorded events are obtained by the group of consumers of the subscription using the `read_subscription()` method.

-*Please note, in this version of this client the "consumer strategy" is set to "DispatchToSingle".
-Support for choosing other consumer strategies supported by EventStoreDB will in future be supported in this client.*

 In the example below, a persistent subscription is created.